Hearing Aid UK 21/01/2026 Update

 Whatever your lifestyle or hearing loss type, there is likely to be a Behind the Ear (BTE) hearing aid to suit you.

-Due to the Behind the Ear (BTE) hearing aid’s design having the casing that houses the battery sitting externally behind the ear, it means that if necessary, they can hold the larger size 3 batteries.
+Due to the Behind the Ear (BTE) hearing aid’s design with the casing that houses the battery sitting externally behind the ear, it means that if necessary, they can hold the larger size 3 batteries.

 Due to their classic design and slightly larger size, Behind the Ear (BTE) hearing aids can often be some of the easiest to manufacture and so can be one of the most affordable varieties of hearing aids – obviously, this depends on the exact model that you choose.